How quickly someone recovers depends on the individual as well as the surgery that was performed. Here are some general guidelines:

-- Some mild pain is to be expected after most surgeries.
+- Some mild to moderate pain is to be expected after most surgeries.
 For some, depending on the procedure, there can be more significant pain, but it usually is most intense the first 2-3 days.
 After that, the pain usually improves quickly.

 - You will be prescribed a narcotic pain medicine by Dr. Chen’s office for use after surgery as well.
-Please take this medicine as directed for pain that is not controlled with alternating ibuprofen and acetaminophen.
+Please take this medicine as directed for pain that is not controlled with ibuprofen and acetaminophen.

 - If despite following this regimen you are still experiencing pain, please call our office.

 - You should not smoke at least 6 weeks before or after surgery.